Laser Eye Clinic - Eye Treatment

 |After treatment, the flap is replaced and the epithelium quickly repairs itself.||After treatment, a ‘bandage’ contact lens is placed onto the eye.
 The epithelium grows back within days.|

 |Excellent vision is reached within a few hours and you can return to work the following day.||Excellent vision is expected within a month although most patients can drive within 5 days and return to work in a week.|

 The total time for each procedure is between 15-20 minutes for both eyes, although the laser treatment itself lasts only seconds.

 Long-term results are equally as good with either method, although good quality vision is reached quicker with LASIK.
 For this reason LASIK surgery is the preferred choice for correcting vision for most patients.

 Our optometrists will carry out extensive tests to establish whether you are a suitable candidate for laser eye surgery and if so, whether your best and safest treatment is LASIK or Advanced PRK.
 If you’d like to find out which laser eye surgery treatment option is best for you, book online now to meet with our highly experienced optometrists and Professor Noel Alpins, who will assess your suitability for surgery.

-Book now to discuss your suitability for laser eye surgery and take your first step to visual freedom.
+Book now at our laser eye clinic to discuss your suitability for laser eye surgery and take your first step to visual freedom.